Pendulum: Religious practice

 Pendulum motion appears in religious ceremonies as well.
 The swinging incense burner called a censer, also known as a thurible, is an example of a pendulum.
 Pendulums are also seen at many gatherings in eastern Mexico where they mark the turning of the tides on the day which the tides are at their highest point.
-See also pendulums for divination and dowsing.
+Pendulums may also be used for dowsing.

 Education

 Pendulums are widely used in science education as an example of a harmonic oscillator, to teach dynamics and oscillatory motion.
 One use is to demonstrate the law of conservation of energy.
 A heavy object such as a bowling ball or wrecking ball is attached to a string.
 The weight is then moved to within a few inches of a volunteer's face, then released and allowed to swing and come back.
 In most instances, the weight reverses direction and then returns to (almost) the same position as the original release location — i.e. a small distance from the volunteer's face — thus leaving the volunteer unharmed.
 On occasion the volunteer is injured if either the volunteer does not stand still or the pendulum is initially released with a push (so that when it returns it surpasses the release position).
+Another demonstration is the pendulum wave.